oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  * 2-byte length of second string
  * UTF-8 encoding of second string

-For the "key:value" example above, the encoding would be:
+For the "key":"value" example above, the encoding would be:

 ```
 [0x26][0x00][x03]key[0x00][x05]value